TobikoData/sqlmesh/docs/integrations/dlt.md

 - ./macros
     - Macro files.
 Refer to [macros](../concepts/macros/overview.md).

 SQLMesh will also automatically generate models to ingest data from the pipeline incrementally.
 Incremental loading is ideal for large datasets where recomputing entire tables is resource-intensive.
-In this case utilizing the [`INCREMENTAL_BY_UNIQUE_KEY` model kind](../concepts/models/model_kinds.md#incremental_by_unique_key) with the unique `_dlt_load_id` key present in each dlt table.
+In this case utilizing the [`INCREMENTAL_BY_TIME_RANGE` model kind](../concepts/models/model_kinds.md#incremental_by_time_range).
 However, these model definitions can be customized to meet your specific project needs.

 #### Configuration